 Including NYHA functional class IV or worsening or new-onset heart failure

-Including high-grade AV block, Mobitz II AV block, third-degree AV block, symptomatic ventricular arrythmias, supraventricular arrythmias (including atrial fibrillation) with uncontrolled ventricular rate (> 100 bpm at rest), symptomatic bradycardia, newly ...
+Including high-grade AV block, Mobitz II AV block, third-degree AV block, symptomatic ventricular arrythmias, supraventricular arrythmias (including atrial fibrillation) with uncontrolled ventricular rate (> 100 bpm at rest), symptomatic bradycardia, newly recognized ...